FabianSilvaA/Code-Manuscript/README.md

 ## 📁 Repository Contents

-This repository contains all scripts required to reproduce the simulation and numerical results presented in the article.
+This repository contains all files required to reproduce the experiments and numerical results presented in the manuscript.

 | File | Description |
 |------|-------------|